Avonmouth Old Boys RFC

 Avonmouth Old Boys Rugby Football Club is an English rugby union team based in Shirehampton in Bristol.
-The club run three men senior teams, a vets side, a ladies team, a colts side and a youth section featuring the full range of age-groups including three girls' age groups.
+The club runs three men senior teams, a vets side, a ladies team, a colts side and a youth section featuring the full range of age-groups including three girls' age groups.
 The first XV play in Western Counties North, a level-seven league in the English rugby union system.

 History

 Avonmouth Old Boys RFC is one of the oldest clubs in Bristol and boasts a long and proud sporting history within the local community.

 Founded in 1897 by local school master W Powell, the club's first ground was on the banks of the River Severn in the region of the present West Wharf 2 of the Royal Edward Dock, there it remained for six seasons.
 The team then moved to a new home at the King George V Rec Ground (home to Avonmouth FC) where they stayed for many years.
 The site saw a huge change in the 70s as the Avonmouth Bridge was constructed adjacent to the playing pitches.
 The club saw a change in location again when in the mid-80s they moved into a brand new facility in Barracks Lane on the King George V playing fields, this is where the club have since stayed.

 Avonmouth OBRFC has always been looked upon as one of the leading sides within the Bristol Combination and prior to the current league structure it achieved unparalleled success in the Bristol Evening post merit table and Bristol Combination Cup, mostly during the 1970s and 80s.
 Following the league restructure in the mid-90s the club struggled to gain any major success in league rugby with hotly contested local derbys taking their toll and many trips to Gloucestershire-based sides putting hold to any success.

-Over the past couple of decades Avonmouth Old Boys RFC saw its fortunes re-emerge on the rugby field, returning to the success of its past glorious era.
-The 1st XV gained promotion through the leagues from Gloucester Premier (level 8) to National League 3 South West (level 5), a rise of four leagues.
-During this time they won two Bristol Combination Cup titles and a runner-up.
-Of more recent times the club has seen a drop in leagues but have won the Gloucestershire County Cup and were runner-up the following year, while also winning the Bristol Combination Cup Vase.
-Currently the 1st XV compete in the Western Counties North (level 7).
+The next couple of decades were successful ones for Avonmouth Old Boys RFC.
+The 1st XV gained promotion through the leagues from Gloucester Premier (level 8) to National League 3 South West (level 5).
+They won two Bristol Combination Cup titles and were runners-up once.
+More recently, the club has seen a drop in leagues but won the Gloucestershire County Cup and were runners-up the following year, while also winning the Bristol Combination Cup Vase.
+Currently the 1st XV competes in the Western Counties North (level 7).